johnwry/johnwry.github.io/content/books/Convencidisimos/esquema.md

 Argument, not exposition.
 It should say so and not dress itself in proof texts.

-**II.1 — El gafete.** The evidence is never erased, only relabeled: discernment, firm convictions, necessary boundaries, prudence, doctrinal maturity.
+**II.1 — La credencial.** The evidence is never erased, only relabeled: discernment, firm convictions, necessary boundaries, prudence, doctrinal maturity.
 Darkness gets a Christian name tag and a seat on a committee.

 **II.2 — Heredamos frases.** Where the labels come from.
 Nobody adopted the doctrine; they adopted the expression.
 Why sincerity measures grip and not ground.
 The five questions, with *¿qué me permite no hacer?* doing the cutting.

-**II.3 — Dominio del cuarto.** How a congregation maintains a shared version, and why leaving is expensive in a currency that isn't argument.
+**II.3 — Dominio del salón.** How a congregation maintains a shared version, and why leaving is expensive in a currency that isn't argument.
 Your own line is the title.

 ------